Pool Heater Ignition Failure: 4 Causes and What to Do

 • Visually inspecting the igniter electrode through the access panel

-What is NOT safe for homeowners:
+What isn’t safe for homeowners:

 • Opening any gas line connections or fittings